vlvovch/Thermal-FIST/docs/quickstart.md

 - Program outputs warnings about the Bose-Einstein condensation.
 This occurs if chemical potentials of bosons at some point exceed their mass.
 This sometimes happens in the process of constaining electric/strange chemical potentials through conservation laws.
 If these warnings eventually disappear and final values of chemical potentials are reasonable, things should be fine.

 - Accuracy of the calculations in the canonical ensemble will eventually break down as the system volume is increased to a large value, such as that corresponding to central heavy-ion collisions.
 Accuracy of a canonical ensemble calculation can be verified by comparing the values of the exactly conserved charges computed in the model with the given ones.

-- The GUI program appears to hang when the cylindrically-symemetric event generator is invoked.
-This event generator has a fairly long initialization time (approx. 20-30 sec) after which the program proceeds smoothly.